davidsilva0506/WeatherApp/README.md

 # WeatherApp

 WeatherApp is a mobile application that provides users with up-to-date weather information for cities worldwide.
-Users can search for a city and view a detailed five-day weather forecast, toggle between different temperature units (Fahrenheit, Celsius, or Kelvin), access a 3-hourly weather forecast, and see the city's location on map.
-Additionally, WeatherApp allows users to save their favorite cities, ensuring that weather information is readily available for their preferred locations.

 ## Features